jjkjiang/jobnotif/README.md

 -Create implementation that can integrate easily with amazon s3 and lambda

 -Test on some other jobs.lever.co pages before renaming from twitch to lever parser

+-Take in a list of keywords to look for (all must be present)